Puri12/docker-release-maker/README.md

   Whether to push the image to the specified repo.
 Usually set to false on PRs/branches.

-* `--integration-test-script`: (default: '/usr/src/app/integration_test.sh')
+* `--post-build-hook`: (default: 'usr/src/app/post_build.sh')

-  The test script to run after the build of each image.
+  The script to run after the build of each image.
 If the script returns non-zero the release process will end.
-It defaults to the `integration_test.sh` script in this repository.
+It defaults to the `post_build.sh` script in this repository.
 For more details on this script see the section below.

-### Integration test script

-As noted above, the release-manager will invoke a specified integration test script or a default.
-This script is passed 2 parameters:
+* `--post-push-hook`: (default: 'usr/src/app/post_push.sh')

+  The script to run after the push of each image.
+If the script returns non-zero the release process will end.
+It defaults to the `post_push.sh` script in this repository.
+For more details on this script see the section below.

+### Post build/push image validation scripts

+As noted above, the release-manager will invoke certain scripts at the post-build and post-push phases.
+These default to the included ones, but can be overridden on the commandline:

+#### Post Build Hook

+This is invoked after the image is built but before it is pushed the the repository.
+Its purpose is to run any functional, acceptance or security tests that are required before release.

+* Invokes a linter against the Dockerfile(s) (defaults to hadolint)
+* Invokes the Snyk security scanner (in local-only test mode)
+* Invokes a functional test script if provided by the image repository being built (see below).

+The script takes the following arguments (provided by the release-mananger):

 * The hash of the locally built image.
-* A `"true"` if the script is being invoked in the context of a release rather than a branch or PR build.
+* An optional flag for if the script is being invoked in the context of a release rather than a branch or PR build (defaults to false).

- If `--integration-test-script` is not set, the default [integration_test.sh](integration_test.sh) is invoked.
-This takes the following
- parameters:
-1. An image tag or hash (mandatory)
-1. An 'is-release' flag (default: false)
-1. A 'test-candidate' flag (default: false)
+* An optional flag that specifies whether the functional tests should be run (defaults to true)

-The script will perform the following actions:
+The default script will perform the following actions:

+* Invoke a linter for the Dockerfile(s).
+The linter used can be overridden by setting the `DOCKER_LINT` environment variable; this default to [hadolint](https://github.com/hadolint/hadolint).
-* Invoke [Snyk](https://snyk.io/) container testing against the supplied image.
+* Invoke [Snyk](https://snyk.io/) _local_ container testing against the supplied image.
-* If the release flag is set it will register the image with Snyk for ongoing monitoring.
-* If `test_candidate` flag is `true`, and the file `func-tests/run-functests` (in the product Docker repository) exists and is executable it is invoked with the image.
+* If functional test flag is `true`, and the file `func-tests/run-functests` (in the product Docker repository) exists and is executable it is invoked with the image.
 For an example of this see [the Jira container functests](https://bitbucket.org/atlassian-docker/docker-atlassian-jira/src/master/) functional testing script.
 Optionally, this script can be overridden via the environment variable `FUNCTEST_SCRIPT`.